Setting Up the Perfect Aquarium for Celestial Pearl Danios

 Lifespan

-Celestial pearl danio lifespan is quite short, up to 2 years.
-However, with proper care and optimal conditions, they can sometimes live up to 3 years or even longer.
-It’s important to note that individual lifespan can vary depending on various factors such as water quality, diet, genetics, and overall care provided.
+Danio margaritatus typically has a relatively short lifespan, averaging up to 2 years.
+However, with proper care and optimal conditions, some individuals can live up to 3 years or even longer.
+Lifespan can vary based on factors such as water quality, diet, genetics, and the overall care provided.

 CharacteristicDescription